bitpixi2/lemonomics/apps/karma-lemonade-stand/README.md

 **But it was all too ambitious and ultimately wouldn't run.** 😅

-The complexity became overwhelming, so I stripped it back to the **essential lemonade stand experience** - and will expand again from there!
+The complexity became overwhelming, so I stripped it back to the **essential lemonade stand experience** - and started expanding again from there!

-### 🌍 The Future: Community-Driven Expansion

-I will slowly expand back to something even more **community cross-collaborative**, including:

-- **🌍 Unlimited Days**: No more 30-day limit
-- **📊 Advanced Analytics**: Track your business empire's growth over time
-- **📅 Real-Time Sync**: 1 Earth day = 1 lemonade stand day with streaks
-- **🏆 Global Leaderboard**: Compete with lemonade entrepreneurs worldwide
-- **🤝 Cross-Community Features**: Booth Design and Trading

-The key is building it **incrementally** this time, keeping the core experience solid while adding meaningful community features that I'll see if people want. 🍋

 #### 🎧 The Coding Playlist
 - **[Severance — Music To Refine To feat.
 ODESZA](https://www.youtube.com/watch?v=JRnDYB28bL8)** | Apple TV - The perfect focus music for deep coding sessions for business simulators, on loop